Take HR Off Your Plate Without Hiring Internally

 None of this is unusual.
 It’s just what happens when HR doesn’t have a clear structure, and over time, it starts creating issues that take more time, create risk, and pull leadership further away from the business.

-Employee issues handled without pulling in leadership
+Employee issues are addressed without constantly pulling in leadership

 Performance issues are documented and addressed properly